iririsgoo/Lyrics-Bot/README.md

 # Lyrics-Bot

-Generate lyrics automatically from AZLyrics
+Query lyrics and funny anecdotes from AZLyrics and Genius Lyrics for the song you are listening to.